-Every minute, 22 people are forcedly displaced.
-The majority of the 65 million refugees worldwide are youngsters.
-One of them is Abdedllbaset Alheeshan.
-He was a logistic team lead in Syria and in 2015 he had to flee from the Syrian war.
-When he arrived at the special centre in Brussels he had to wait “with nothing to do”.
-That’s when he decided to volunteer in a house of senior citizens to practise his Flemish.
-He then found the Tandem initiative that matches refugees wanting to volunteer with NGOs.
-After his 2 weeks voluntary experience in Tandem, he got a placement in the Tandem organisation itself.
-He now has an active role in promoting the integration of refugees in policies.
+Every minute, 22 people are forcibly displaced.
+The majority of the 65 million refugees worldwide are young people.
+Abdedllbaset Alheeshan is one of them.
+He was a logistic team leader in Syria, but in 2015 he had to flee from that country’s war.
+When he arrived at the special reception centre for refugees in Brussels he had to ‘wait with nothing to do ’.
+That was when he decided to volunteer in a senior citizens' home to practise his Flemish.
+He then discovered the Tandem initiative that facilitates refugees who want to volunteer with NGOs.
+After 2 weeks of voluntary experience with Tandem, he got a placement in the organisation itself.
+He now has an active role in promoting the integration of refugees into policy-making.

-Indeed, a shared idea by the speakers was that refugees themselves should be the main actors of integration policies and that the top down strategy should be over.
-Gabriel Almeida, Legal Assistant at the European Council on Refugees and Exiles also pointed out that the poor conditions at reception centres, the detention policies and the lack of respect for fundamental rights by some EU countries, had a bad impact on the prospect of integration.
+Indeed, an idea shared by the speakers at the event “Time to be welcome: youth work and integration of young refugees” was that refugees themselves should be the main actors in integration policies and that the top-down strategy should be ended.
+Gabriel Almeida, Legal Assistant at the European Council on Refugees and Exiles also pointed out that poor conditions at reception centres, detention policies and lack of respect for fundamental rights by some EU countries have a bad impact on attempts to integrate refugees into society.

-Tanya Basarab from the Council of Europe-EU Youth Partnership shared the research’s findings about youth work and inclusion of young refugees.
-Firstly, she pointed out that it is crucial to give support to young refugees as soon as they arrive due to the stress and trauma they have experienced.
-A relevant aspect of refugees’ lives is the inactivity during the period that they are waiting for a legal answer, which may have an impact on their mental health.
-During this “waitinghood” it is crucial that youth organisations provide them a chance to be active and to be heard.
-She acknowledged the fact that youth workers are assuming roles of humanitarian work and this transition demands new skills, like dealing with trauma and intercultural skills.
+Tanya Basarab from the Council of Europe-EU Youth Partnership shared her organisation’s research findings on youth work and integrating young refugees into society.
+Firstly, she emphasised that it is crucial to give support to young refugees as soon as they arrive, given the stress and trauma they would have experienced.
+A particular issue for refugees is inactivity while they are waiting for a legal answer on their status, which can have a negative impact on their mental health.
+During this ‘waitinghood’ it is crucial that youth organisations give them a chance to be active and to be heard.
+She acknowledged that youth workers are assuming roles of humanitarian work and this transition demands new abilities, like dealing with trauma and intercultural skills.

-Michalis Moschovakos, Policy Officer, DG Education, Youth, Sport and Culture, European Commission stressed the importance of the European Solidarity Corps initiative as a way to demonstrate solidarity towards refugees.
-He stated that “30 years from now we all will be judged by our stand with this migrant refugee crisis”.
-Steve Parry from the British Red Cross remembered that of 588.000 people arrived in Britain in 2016, only 6,5 % of them were seeking asylum. ”We should seek for facts and avoid the one-sided tabloid stories that spread negative stereotypes”.
-That’s why the social campaign #factsnotfear was launched.
+Michalis Moschovakos, a policy officer at the European Commission's DG for Education, Youth, Sport and Culture, stressed the importance of the European Solidarity Corps initiative as a way to demonstrate solidarity with refugees.
+He stated that ‘30 years from now we all will be judged by our stand with this migrant refugee crisis’.
+Steve Parry from the British Red Cross remembered that of the 588 000 people that arrived in Britain in 2016, only 6.5 % sought asylum. ’We should look for facts and avoid the one-sided tabloid stories that spread negative stereotypes’.
+This, he said, was the reason why the social campaign #factsnotfear was launched.

-The European Commission has released the 'EU Skills Profile Tool for Third-Country Nationals', an instrument for non-EU nationals to present their CV in an understandable way for employers.
-It is available in Arabic, Farsi, Pashto, Sorani, Somali and Tigrainy besides the EU languages.
+The European Commission has recently released the 'EU Skills Profile Tool for Third-Country Nationals’, an instrument for non-EU nationals to present their CV in an understandable way for employers.
+It is available in Arabic, Farsi, Pashto, Sorani, Somali and Tigrinya as well as in all EU languages.
 The Head of the Council of Europe Liaison Office with the EU, Zoltan Taubner, highlighted the relevance of the Action Plan on Protecting Refugee and Migrant Children in Europe.

-Youth organisations that want to carry out activities with young refugees can find funding in Erasmus + Program and at European Youth Foundation.
-Information papers can be also found in the the Journeys to a New Life website’s conference.
+Youth organisations that want to carry out activities with young refugees can get funding from the Erasmus + Programme and the European Youth Foundation.
+Information papers can be also found on the website of the Journeys to a New Life conference.